opencv/opencv_attic/doc/tutorials/introduction/android_binary_package/android_binary_package.rst

 It will cover all of the environment set up automatically and you can go to the next step :ref:`Get_the_OpenCV_package_for_Android_development` right after automatic setup.

-If you are a beginner in Android development then we recommentd you to start with TADP.
+If you are a beginner in Android development then we recommend you to start with TADP.

 .. note:: *NVIDIA*\ 's Tegra Android Development Pack includes some special features for |Nvidia_Tegra_Platform|_ but it is not just for *Tegra* devices